Cultural District Designation

 - Letter of Endorsement from Chief Elected Official

-- The resolution is the commitment to establish a state designated cultural district (See Sample Resolution.)
+- Copy of Resolution from City Council / Board of Selectmen.
+The resolution is the commitment to establish a state designated cultural district (See Sample Resolution.)

-- Third party agreement (if relevant):
+- Third-party agreement (if relevant):

 - Audited accounts (if relevant):

 - If the city or town has made a third-party arrangement for the oversight and management of the cultural district, the managing organization must submit its most recent audited accounts.